kitnil/awesome/README.md

 - [smartparens](https://github.com/Fuco1/smartparens) - Minor mode for Emacs that deals with parens pairs and tries to be smart about it.
 - [toc-org](https://github.com/snosov1/toc-org) - toc-org is an Emacs utility to have an up-to-date table of contents in the org files without exporting (useful primarily for readme files on GitHub)
 - [metaweblog](https://github.com/org2blog/metaweblog) - an emacs library to access metaweblog based weblogs
-- [org2blog](https://github.com/org2blog/org2blog) - blog from org-mode to wordpress
+- [org2blog](https://github.com/org2blog/org2blog) - Blog from Org-Mode to WordPress.
 - [emacs](https://github.com/shender/emacs) - Конфиги для emacs
 - [spacemacs-theme](https://github.com/nashamri/spacemacs-theme) - Light and dark theme for spacemacs that supports GUI and terminal
 - [emacs-color-theme-solarized](https://github.com/sellout/emacs-color-theme-solarized) - Emacs highlighting using Ethan Schoonover’s Solarized color scheme